0nurulusoy/es-ansible-installation/README.md

 ### Configuration

-The following variables can be set in the site.yml file to customize the Elasticsearch installation:
+The variables can be set in the elasticsearch.yml.j2 file to customize the Elasticsearch installation.

-- cluster_name: The name of the Elasticsearch cluster.
-Default is mycluster.
-- jvm_heap_size: The JVM heap size for Elasticsearch.
-Default is 2g.
-- xpack_security_enabled: Whether to enable X-Pack security in Elasticsearch.
-Default is false.
-- network_host: The network host to use for Elasticsearch.
-Default is 0.0.0.0.
-- discovery_seed_hosts: A comma-separated list of seed hosts for Elasticsearch discovery.
-Default is ["es01", "es02", "es03"].
 - Check the cluster health with below command.

 		curl -XGET http://es02:9200/_cluster/health?pretty=true